Kurdistan Freedom Hawks: Relationship with the PKK

-Aliza Marcus, an expert on the PKK, also expressed her skepticism of the claims of separation by saying, "It would be the first time in the history of the PKK that they allow the existence of any other group representing the Kurds than themselves.
+Aliza Marcus, a self-proclaimed expert on the PKK, also expressed her skepticism of the claims of separation by saying, "It would be the first time in the history of the PKK that they allow the existence of any other group representing the Kurds than themselves.
 In the 1990s, the PKK fought with rival Kurdish groups in Europe, it has killed dissidents within its own ranks.
 I see no reason why they would allow another group on the stage now."
 Marcus believes that it is unlikely that the TAK gets direct orders from PKK but thinks that the PKK has control over TAK's actions.

 Newsweek and Al-Arabiya have written that the group is linked to the PKK while Deutsche Welle has described it as a breakaway from the PKK.
 In 2012, Human Rights Watch mentioned the TAK in its January 2012 report, calling the TAK "a group linked to PKK".
 According to Howard Eissenstat, a Turkey expert at St Lawrence University in New York, the TAK is damaging the PKK's short-term and long-term goals, and it's unlikely that the TAK is under PKK control.

 PKK's spokesman Serhat Varto denied a link between the PKK and the TAK in an interview by saying that the PKK targets only military entities and that it always takes responsibility for its attacks.
 PKK leader Cemil Bayik also denied a link or any resemblance between the PKK and the TAK.
 He went on to claim that the Turkish government carries out attacks in the name of TAK to better characterise the PKK as a terrorist organization in the international arena.

 In 2015, a member of TAK denied links with the PKK, saying "The target perspectives, manner of action, and tactics pursued by the PKK and other Kurdish organisations in war have a quite 'humanist' character in the face of the methods used by the existing Turkish state fascism against the Kurdish people.
 In this regard, we are not dependent on the target perspectives, manner of action and tactics of these organisations.
 We as TAK will determine and realize our independent action strategy, tactics and manner in line with the mission we have undertaken.

+According to Stratfor, TAK claims to be separate from the PKK but is in fact the PKK's specialized urban terrorism wing.